Agencies and Articles on Aging

 • Education training

-If you or a loved one needs help with an age-related matter -- such as health care, social security, or Medicare -- there are both national and state agencies that may provide helpful assistance.
+If you or a loved one needs help with an age-related matter — such as health care, social security, or Medicare/Medicaid —national and statewide agencies can help.

 Individual Agencies

-Check with the individual agencies listed below for more information:
+Check with the agencies listed below for more information:

-• Alzheimer's Association - A network of more than 280 chapters nationwide, the Alzheimer's Association provides support groups for caregivers of loved ones with Alzheimer's, connects caregivers to resources to increase patient care, and funds research efforts toward a cure for Alzheimer's.
+• Alzheimer's Association — A network of more than 280 chapters nationwide, the Alzheimer's Association provides support groups for caregivers of loved ones with Alzheimer's.
+It also connects caregivers to resources to increase patient care and funds research efforts toward a cure for Alzheimer's.

-• American Association of Retired Persons (AARP) - Probably the best-known older adult advocacy group, AARP provides members with publications on all topics related to older adult issues and advocates for legislation to improve older adult lives.
+• American Association of Retired Persons (AARP) — AARP provides members with publications on all topics related to older adult issues.
+It also advocates for legislation to improve older adult lives.

-• National Council on Aging - The National Council on Aging is a nonprofit advocacy group working to help older individuals be financially independent and improve their health.
+• National Council on Aging — The National Council on Aging is a nonprofit advocacy group working to help older people be financially independent and improve their health.

 • National Institute on Aging - The National Institute on Aging is the federal government's agency providing research and policy proposals to serve older adult Americans.

-• America's Health Insurance Plans (AHIP) - A trade association for insurance providers, AHIP provides information on the types of health insurance plans available to Americans, young and old, and discusses laws affecting health insurance coverage and eligibility requirements.
+• America's Health Insurance Plans (AHIP) — A trade association for insurance providers.
+AHIP offers information on the types of health insurance plans available to Americans, young and old.
+It discusses laws affecting health insurance coverage and eligibility requirements.

-• Medicare - Medicare is a government-funded health insurance program for older adults and other eligible individuals.
-In addition to providing resources online, Medicare also offers a hotline for individuals to obtain information at 1-800-MEDICARE.
+• Medicare — Medicare is a government-funded health insurance program for older adults and other eligible people.
+Medicare offers a hotline to get information at 1-800-MEDICARE.

-• Social Security Office - The Social Security Administration provides benefits to older adults at a certain age and can connect individuals to other services, such as healthcare and disability benefits.
+• Social Security Office — The Social Security Administration provides benefits to older adults at a certain age.
+It can also connect people to other services, such as healthcare and disability benefits.

-• National Association for Home Care and Hospice (NAHC) - This nonprofit organization provides education and support for home care and hospice providers.
+• National Association for Home Care and Hospice (NAHC) — This nonprofit organization provides education and support for home care, elder care, and hospice providers.

-• National Association of Area Agencies on Aging - Established by the Older Americans Act, the National Association of Area Agencies on Aging is a national organization aiding local and community-based agencies in delivering older adult care services.
-The organization also provides a care locator to help older adults find the services and support they need.
+• National Association of Area Agencies on Aging — Established by the Older Americans Act, the National Association of Area Agencies on Aging is a national organization aiding local and community-based agencies in delivering older adult care services.
+The organization also provides a care locator to help older adults find their needed services and support.

-• Caregiver Action Network - This national organization provides support and advocacy for family caregivers, whether adult children caring for their aging parents or older adults caring for their spouses after suffering a debilitating injury or illness.
+• Caregiver Action Network — This national organization provides support and advocacy for family caregivers.
+This can include adult children caring for their aging parents or older adults caring for their spouses after suffering a debilitating injury or illness.

 Helpful Older Adult Law Articles